jbeyr/slate/README.md

 </div>

 # Installation
-Slant is standalone with dependents baked in and distributed as a `.jar` file.
-Just [download the latest release](https://github.com/jameesyy/slant/releases) and put it in your `./minecraft/mods/` folder.
+Slate is standalone with dependents baked in and distributed as a `.jar` file.
+Just [download the latest release](https://github.com/jameesyy/slate/releases) and put it in your `./minecraft/mods/` folder.

 # Features
 - **Anti Bot**: detects and ignores spoofed players that are fabricated by anticheats.